 PMI’s ninth edition salary survey shows that the annual U.S. project manager makes a median salary of $108,200.
-A certified Project Management Professional (PMP) makes $111,000, with a salary ranging from $95,000 as a new project manager up to an average of $133,000 with over 20 years of experience.
+A certified Project Management Professional (PMP) makes $111,000, with a salary ranging from $95,000 as a new project manager up to an average of $133,000 with over 20 years of experience level.

 Types of project manager jobs

-When looking for jobs for project managers, it’s important to know how much time you can realistically commit to a project and in what capacity.
+When looking for in-house or remote project manager jobs, it’s important to know how much time you can realistically commit to a project and in what capacity.
 You’ll need to know if you are looking to work for a company as a full-time employee or as a consultant.
-You’ll also need to decide if you are looking for on-site project manager jobs or remote project manager jobs.
+You’ll also need to decide if you are looking for on-site or remote IT project manager jobs.

 Remote jobs are sometimes referred to as telecommuting, virtual, remote, or work-from-home jobs.
 It’s important to know that remote jobs may require you to be located in the same city, or require some travel to the office, or none of these.
 Read job descriptions carefully before applying for remote jobs so that you know the expectations.

-Whether you’re looking to fill or find a project role, you’ll need to narrow down your goals, you’ll then need to find the top places for post-project management jobs.
+If you’re looking to hire a project manager, you’ll need to narrow down your goals, you’ll then need to find the top places for post-project management jobs.
 Job seekers can then find the right career options in project management that can meet their goals.

-If you are a recruiter looking for the best place to post a project management job or a job seeker looking for a project management job, our list of the top job sites to post or find jobs for project managers is a top resource.
+If you are a recruiter looking for the best project management job or a job seeker looking for a remote project manager job, our list of the top job sites to post or find jobs for project managers is a top resource.
 It’s for in-office and remote project management recruiters or workers who want a quick way to bookmark project management job sites.

-Our top 10 places to find project manager jobs
+Our top 10 places to find or post project manager jobs

-Recently launched, PMWorld 360 Magazine’s job board is focused on project and portfolio management and other aligned roles.
-We make it possible for businesses to post jobs in any of these areas, and job seekers can find and apply for jobs directly through employer sites.
+Recently launched, PMWorld 360 Magazine’s job board is focused on project and portfolio management and other aligned roles like those in IT project managers or related fields.
+We make it possible for remote project manager recruiters to post jobs in any of these areas, and job seekers can find and apply for jobs directly through employer sites.
 As a top project management digital magazine, it simply made sense to help match project management job seekers and employers.
 Find out more.

 With offices around the world, Indeed has been an online job seekers’ website since 2004, offering “free access to millions of jobs from thousands of company websites and job boards.”
 They provide access to their career guide and allow job seekers to upload their resumes so that companies looking to hire can search for job applicants like project managers.